Continuing the company despite insolvency

 - Important to know: Managing director liability

-- Basics - When does a possible GMBH insolvency occur?
+- Basics - When does a possible GMBH insolvency actually occur?

 - Legal peculiarities

-- Overview: Reorganization and restructuring options in practice
+- Overview: Restructuring and Reorganization Options in Practice

 - The insolvency administrator is personally liable